-“What’s your name?” the boy had asked.
+“What’s your name?” the boy had asked the first day.

 “Mr. Hal to you.”